antrad/Abuse_1996/README.md

 ## 8. FEEDBACK

-I am more or less done with this project.
-I might update the abuse-tool to extract the levels to a useable format.
 If you find bugs or have some problems with the game send me an email and I will see what I can do.

 ## 9. LINKS